Starting from blank

 You can build a SaaS prototype with AI in a weekend.
 You can build an app with AI faster than ever before.
 That part is real.
 But the data tells a different story about what happens next.

+By feature 10, most AI-built projects are drowning in inconsistent patterns, duplicated logic, and silent bugs.
 This is not an AI problem.
 It’s a foundation problem.
-AI tools are powerful — but without architectural context, quality gates, and structured workflows, they’re building on a blank canvas every time.
+AI tools are powerful, but without architectural context, quality gates, and structured workflows, they’re building on a blank canvas every time.

 New to vibe coding?
 Start with our developer’s guide →